sanjai4334/task-manager/README.md

 The application provides a simple GUI for managing tasks:

-- Type a task description into the input field and click the Add button to add it to the list.
+- Type a task description into the input field and click the "ADD" button to add it to the list.
 - Click the checkbox next to a task to mark it as completed.
+- Click the "Hide Completed" checkbox to toggle between hiding and showing completed tasks.
-- Click the Undo button to undo the last completed task.
+- Click the trash can icon button to delete all tasks and reset the application.

 Tasks are automatically saved to the database when added, marked as completed, or undone.
 The task list will reload from the database when the application is restarted.